SQ-WARE/Documentation/docs/servers/overview.md

 **Equal Access**: All game content remains accessible to all players regardless of recognition level.

 **Community Benefits**: Recognition translates to platform influence, not gameplay superiority.

 ---

+### Compliance Note (Minecraft)

+No blockchain technology or SQ Tokens are rewarded directly from Minecraft servers or clients.
+On Minecraft, recognition is awarded as Points only.
+Any future Point-to-SQ convertibility would occur off-server and outside the Minecraft client.
+See: [Minecraft EULA](https://www.minecraft.net/eula) and [Usage Guidelines](https://www.minecraft.net/en-us/usage-guidelines).

+---